 The Consolidated Omnibus Budget Reconciliation Act of 1985, or COBRA, allows you to continue group medical insurance, prescription drug, dental and vision coverage on an individual basis when you or your dependents become ineligible for University benefits.
-Under a special rule, you might be able to continue your health care Flexible spending accounts on a post tax basis.
+Under a special rule, you might be able to continue your health care flexible spending accounts on a post-tax basis.

-You and your dependents may need COBRA coverage should you experience the following status changes:
+You and your dependents qualify for COBRA coverage should you experience the following status changes:

 - Your employment is terminated;

 - You receive a reduction of appointment causing you to lose benefit eligibility, or

 - You transfer to a position which is not eligible for benefits.

-Your dependent might need COBRA continuation in the event of your death, divorce or when a child no longer qualifies as a covered dependent (marriage, too old for dependent coverage, reaching independent status, etc.).
+Your spouse and dependents may qualify for COBRA continuation in the event of your death, divorce or when a child no longer qualifies as a covered dependent (marriage, too old for dependent coverage, reaching independent status, etc.).
 Please see the CMU Choices Flexible Benefits Plan Document for more information.

-How will I be notified about COBRA coverage?
+How will I be notified about COBRA Continuation coverage?

 When you lose eligibility based on your employment status changes, the Benefits Office will be aware of the changes and will automatically mail you an application for COBRA continuation.
-If you do not receive your COBRA information within a reasonable length of time (no longer than 14 days), you should call the Benefits Office immediately (at (989) 774-3661.
+If you do not receive your COBRA information within a reasonable length of time (no longer than 30 days), please call the Benefits Office immediately at (989) 774-3661.
 You have 60 days from the date the notice of continuation rights is mailed to your home to apply for COBRA coverage.

 How will a dependent be notified?